raulcastr/bdt_hackathon/README.md

 ![Alt Text](https://github.com/nuwe-io/bdt_hackathon_data_challenge/blob/main/atoms.gif)

-Where each class from 0-7 correspond to one of the elemental particle:
+Where each class from 0-7 correspond to one of the elemental particles:

 |Particle      |Name|
 |--------------|----|